October Hounds

 Meet the breeder

 I'm Erin, the breeder behind October Hounds located in Star, ID.
-Our doxies are our babies.
+Our dachshunds are our babies.
 They are with us in our home all day everyday, loved on and raised by our large family.
 We believe in responsible and careful breeding, and the importance of upholding the breed standards/good conformation.
-Our doxies are genetic tested through Embark.
-When you join our puppy family, you are taking home a well socialized pup who is up to date on vaccinations, deworming, and has been vet examined.
-Our pups now come with an AKC Reunite microchip kit with prepaid lifetime registration, comfort blanket that has the scent of their mom and siblings, as well as a puppy welcome kit with toys and information. ❤️ Great communication with/from the potential Forever Family is very important to us, please note that the inability to respond to messages in a timely fashion will be interpreted as "no longer interested" in our pup.
+Our dogs are all genetic tested through Embark.
+We have also recently added the recommended OFA testing for dachshunds ( Cardiac, eyes, patellas) to our health screening process.
+When you join our puppy family, you are taking home a well socialized pup who is up to date on vaccinations, deworming, and has been fully examined by our veterinarian.
+Our pups go to their new homes with AKC Registration paperwork ( Limited or Full AKC depending on arrangements), a prepaid AKC Reunite microchip kit with lifetime registration, comfort blanket, Lamb Chop stuffie with the scent of mom and siblings on it, as well as a puppy tote/ welcome kit with toys, transition food, and information. ❤️ Great communication with/from the potential Forever Family is very important to us, please note that the inability to respond to messages in a timely fashion will be interpreted as "no longer interested" in our pup.
 These babies deserve forever homes that are truly excited and invested in them. ❤️🐾 Thank you!

 Q. & A. with Erin